drdna/StarshipElements/UsingIGV.md

 ```bash
 conda activate bioinfo
 ```
-3. Install minimap2.
+3. Install minimap2 in the environment.
 It is recommended that you use [Miniconda}(https://docs.anaconda.com/miniconda/) for this purpose.
 ```bash
 conda install bioconda::minimap2
 ```